bgno1/sds_rebalance/README.md

 ## 2. SeaDronesSee Dataset

 The SeaDronesSee dataset, essential for maritime search and rescue object detection tasks, can be downloaded directly from the official repository: [Download SeaDronesSee Dataset](https://cloud.cs.uni-tuebingen.de/index.php/s/aJQPHLGnke68M52).
-For further details, including dataset structure and usage guidelines, please refer to the official SeaDronesSee website: [https://macvi.org/](https://macvi.org/).
+For further details please refer to the official SeaDronesSee website: [https://macvi.org/](https://macvi.org/).

 ## 3. Dataset re-partitioning based on the greedy algorithm